Undergraduate Education at The University of Tulsa

 Mechanical Engineering (B.S.M.E.)

 Minors and Certificates

 Students in all undergraduate colleges may complete minors and certificate programs which allow them to acquire proficiencies in a specialized area of study.
 Many of the hours that count toward a minor or certificate will also count toward the student’s general education and major requirements or as electives.
-Minors and certificates are courses of study in a discipline or interdisciplinary cluster that is other than the student’s major area of study.
-A minor may be earned only in conjunction with a bachelor’s degree and at least one major.
-A certificate may be earned in conjunction with a bachelor’s degree or separately by individuals who already possess one or more college degrees, and will not be awarded prior to awarding of a bachelor’s degree.
+A certificate program may also function unofficially as a minor.
+Certificates may be earned by individuals who already possess one or more college degrees or at the time of graduation with a bachelor’s degree, but will not be awarded prior to awarding of a bachelor’s degree.

 The Tulsa Curriculum